digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/widgets/chart/transforming-data-for-charts.md

 title: Transforming Data for Charts
 ---

-This guide explains how to transform data using RunJS and RunPy in ToolJet and visualize it using the chart component.
-The chart component in ToolJet enables the creation of various types of charts, with the option to integrate with Plotly for enhanced customization and advanced visualizations.
-While ToolJet provides the ability to connect to multiple databases, APIs, and data sources for integration, this guide will focus on using ToolJet DB to fetch the required data.
+This guide explains how to transform data using RunJS and RunPy in JumpStart and visualize it using the chart component.
+The chart component in JumpStart enables the creation of various types of charts, with the option to integrate with Plotly for enhanced customization and advanced visualizations.
+While JumpStart provides the ability to connect to multiple databases, APIs, and data sources for integration, this guide will focus on using JumpStart DB to fetch the required data.

 <div style={{paddingTop:'24px'}}>

 ## Plotting a Simple Pie Chart

-To create a simple pie chart, the data has been stored in the table with the following structure in ToolJet DB:
+To create a simple pie chart, the data has been stored in the table with the following structure in JumpStart DB:

 | <div style={{ width:"100px"}}> id </div> | <div style={{ width:"550px"}}> course </div> |
 |:-- | :---- |